mrlvsb/kelvin/README.md

 ## Security

-If you find a security vulnerability in Kelvin, please disclose it to jakub.beranek@vsb.cz.
+If you find a security vulnerability in Kelvin, please disclose it to kelvin@vsb.cz.
 Thank you!